What is distribution uniformity?

 What should I do with a low DU result?

-First check head alignment — many low DU scores are simply from heads that have been knocked out of position.
+First check head alignment — many low DU scores are simply from heads knocked out of position.
 Then check for worn nozzles and pressure variation.
-If the system was originally designed with mixed head types in a zone, a redesign may be the only real fix.
 Contact Retic Man for a professional zone audit across Perth.

 Need to measure pipe flow rate instead?

-The catch can test measures how much water your sprinklers are putting down.
-If you want to measure actual pipe flow — useful for pump selection or zone sizing — use the Bucket Flow Test tool instead.
+The catch can test measures what your sprinklers put down.
+To measure actual pipe flow — for pump selection or zone sizing — use the Bucket Flow Test tool.